-Cost: Included in your child’s tuition is a morning snack, lunch, and afternoon snack.
+Cost: All meals are included in your child’s tuition.
 Tuition remains the same whether you participate in our meal program or choose to pack your child’s snacks and lunch.
 No discounts are given for providing your own food or beverages.

-Holidays and Cultural Festivities: We provide a variety of ethnic foods and celebratory foods for nearly every holiday and cultural festivity.
+Holidays and festivities: We provide a variety of food from around the world and celebratory foods for nearly every holiday and cultural festivity.
 Please let us know if you would like to add your heritage events to our calendar and share the important traditions you have at home.
-Food during these events may include sweets that traditionally are served.
+Food during these events may include a small portion of “sweets” that are traditionally served.

-- SOY: We do NOT serve edamame, tempeh, tofu, soy milk or any other soy bean product due to allergies.
-However, we are not a soy free facility because there may be soy ingredients in foods and sauces on hand (like soy lecithin or soy sauce).
+- SOY: We do NOT serve edamame, tempeh, tofu, or other soy bean products; however, we are not a soy free facility because there may be soy-based ingredients in foods and sauces on hand.

-- SHELLFISH AND FISH: No shellfish is given to the children, but salmon and other fish are.
-Fish is always wild instead of farm-raised.
+- SHELLFISH AND FISH: No shellfish is given to the children, but fish is served.

-- GLUTEN: If your child has celiac-disease or a major gluten intolerance that is outlined in specifics by your child’s pediatrician, we can work together with the menu to coordinate which meals are served by us and which are provided by you.
+- GLUTEN: If your child has celeriac-disease or a major gluten intolerance, we can work together with the menu to coordinate which meals are served by us and which are provided by you.

-- MISC./OTHER ALLERGIES AND INTOLERANCES: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.
+- MISC./OTHER ALLERGIES AND INTOLERANCE: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.

 Religious and Ethical Practices:

-We respect your right to practice your religion as you choose and will do our best to accommodate your diet choices.
+We respect and support your right to practice your lifestyle choices and will do our best to accommodate your child’s food plan.
 Because religions and ethical practices have many interpretations and differences, we will work with you one-on-one to figure out the right meal plan for your child.

 Food from home:

-Family Child Care Homes are more regulated than public schools, which means that even food from home must meet certain criteria: (1) food from home must be labeled with your child’s name (either on a package or lunchbox), (2) must have proper nutritional requirements for a meal met (snack has to have 3 different food group servings and lunch must have servings from 5 food groups (grains, protein/meat, vegetable, vegetable or fruit, and dairy (no juice allowed)), and (3) it must not contain high-sugar treats or candy.
-These standards are per California’s licensing requirements and the 4Cs Santa Clara Food Program I participate in for healthy food.
-If these requirements were not meant, I would have to substitute or provide the missing/inadequate portion per the menu item for that week.
+Family Child Care Homes and Centers are more regulated than public schools, which means that even food from home must meet certain criteria: (1) food from home must be labeled with your child’s name (either on a package or lunchbox), (2) must have proper nutritional requirements for a meal met (snack has to have 3 different food group servings and lunch must have servings from four food groups (grains, meat/dairy (protein), vegetable, vegetable or fruit), (3) and it must not contain high-sugar treats such as soda or candy.
+These standards are per California’s licensing requirements.
+If these requirements are not meant, we would have to exclude/substitute/provide the missing/inadequate portion per the menu item for that week.

-Besides the above criteria, the food from home must not require cooking or food prep because those activities are reserved for the school menu items.
-If you forget to send your child lunch and/or snacks, we will default to the normal or vegetarian lunch offering noted on the menu with consideration to the health information sheet you provide upon registration.
+Besides the above criteria, the food from home must not require cooking or food prep because the facility and time for meal prep is reserved for the school menu items.
+If you forget to send your child lunch and/or snacks, we will default to the the food offered that day per the menu with consideration to the health information sheet you provide upon registration.
 We cannot deny your child food, so while late drop-off of a lunch is okay, it has to be within the standard serving time of meals or a substitute meal or snack will be provided to your child.